Have you been dreaming of an outback birding adventure?

 Yes, we have a car fridge to keep them cool.
 We travel in remote areas with limited medical facilities so please come prepared and make our team aware of anything essential we should know to keep you well.
 Our team is trained with Senior and remote first aid.

-We can cater to vegetarian, vegan, coeliac or allergies if we are notified at least 7 days prior to tour departure.
+We can cater to vegetarian, vegan, coeliac or allergies if we are notified at least 7 days prior to tour departure *We will do or best to assist if notification is within 3 days of departure.
 Our meals consist of fresh and healthy foods, continental breakfasts, hot buffet breakfast and picnic lunches. **Please note, we do not specifically cater for ‘fad diets’** Guests are welcome to bring small amounts of personal food with them that we can keep cool.

 Breakfasts and lunches are mainly eaten outdoors on location whilst we bird watch.
 Dinners will be eaten in restaurants close to the nightly accommodation but occasionally we cook.